World Day for Migrants and Refugees: How Migration Shapes an Artist’s Journey – Kulay Labitigan

 A quote from the Zurich Group on how conflict worsens the climate crises, or vice versa:”This domino effect was felt in Syria, where the desertification of formerly fertile farming land between 2006 and 2010 meant crop yields plummeted, 800,000 people lost their income and 85 percent of the country’s livestock died.
 As people lost their livelihoods, food prices soared and 1.5 million rural workers moved to the city to find jobs.
 Those left behind facing poverty were an easy target for recruiters from the Islamic State… societal issues caused by climate change worked to exacerbate existing tensions.
 The result was a conflict that fueled the world’s worst refugee crises in decades with around 6.6 million Syrians (roughly a quarter of the population) forced to flee their country.”

-Screen Shot 2023 09 26 At 12.47.10 Am - Nerd Blog - Film 'The Law Of The Sea': Advocating For Asylum Seekers And Global Compassion
+Screen Shot 2023 09 26 at 12.47.10 AM - NERD Blog - Film 'The Law of The Sea': Advocating for Asylum Seekers and Global Compassion

 My main message is ‘REFUGEES ARE WELCOME’, and should be granted safe passage.
 But if you’re reading this you probably agree with me.